mwherman2000/did-uri-spec/README.md

 ## Impact on DID Document Grammar

 1. ";" is no longer needed/used in a DID Document.
-From a syntacical perspective, all "anchors" / "selection IDs" are prefixed with a '#' only.
+From a syntactical perspective, all "anchors" / "selection IDs" are prefixed with a '#' only.
 The semantic meaning is determined by the referring `did-url` transformer.

 ## `did-url` Grammar Validation Tool (Web)